kevinrue/rtd-tutorial/docs/source/guides/production_usage.rst

    providing mirrored files for gene annotations and reference genome sequences.
    It is also possible to create a sub-directory net to the ``data/`` sub-directory (e.g. ``resources/``), to store those files within the repository of the project itself.
+   Do be careful not to commit those large files to the Git repository though!

 Configuring the pipeline
 ~~~~~~~~~~~~~~~~~~~~~~~~